tony-nz/vue3-scheduler/README.md

 ![Screen Shot](images/screenshot.png)

 Vue3 Scheduler simplifies time management in your Vue.js projects.
 No elaborate features or unnecessary complexity – just a straightforward tool for handling events and timelines.
-Developers, embrace efficiency without the cringe, and keep your projects on track with Vue Timeline Scheduler.

 #### Features